Published: 07 August 2020

 Finally, the principle of ‘no decision about me, without me’ provides the moral justification for ensuring that under-served groups are included in research.
 The evidence base necessary for decision making by clinicians and patients must be one generated by the participation of a broad range of groups in the research underpinning that evidence base.

 Image - text description: The above road-map diagram lists the stakeholders involved in or affected by outputs from the INCLUDE programme: Patients, public, funders, clinicians, researchers, regulators, industry, policymakers.
 It also describes the potential points of intervention/processes, in sequential order: Research priority setting; Funding bodies Strategic priority; Research investigator questions; Initial study design/funding; Final study design; Dynamic study delivery; Study closure report; Impact dissemination and engagement.
 These represent key points for considering inclusion of under-served groups over the life course of the study.
 Processes are embedded in the context of ethics and regulatory requirements and evolving digital technology developments.

-The INCLUDE project roadmap gives a strategic level overview of potential points for intervention to improve inclusion of under-served groups across the lifecourse of research.
+The NIHR-INCLUDE roadmap gives a strategic level overview of potential points for intervention to improve inclusion of under-served groups across the lifecourse of research.
 Some points are addressable at the level of individual communities or projects; others require action at national or supra-national level to provide appropriate regulatory, funding, governance and support environments.

 Examples of under-served groups